Colonel Boothman Takes Command of 157th Air Operations Group

-Col. Bill Boothman took command of the Missouri Air National Guard's 157th Air Operations Group during a change of command ceremony on the Parade Field at Jefferson Barracks, Missouri, Sept 10, 2016.
-(U.S. Air National Guard photo by Staff Sgt.
-Brittany Cannon)
+Col. Bill Boothman took command of the 157th Air Operations Group during a change of command ceremony on the Parade Field during September drill here today.

+Boothman assumed command of the unit from Col. Rick Chapman during the ceremony, which was presided over by 131st Bomb Wing Commander Col. Ken Eaves.
+Boothman previously served as acting commander of the unit while a large contingent of the group, including Chapman, was deployed to Al Udeid Air Base, Qatar, earlier this year.

+The 157th responds to operational requirements within the Pacific Air Forces area of responsibility, which covers an area from the east coast of Africa to the west coast of the Americas.
+The group provides command and control to plan, execute and assess aerospace operations as the senior element of a Theater Air Control System.

 |Date Taken: